alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-28-covering-awrah.md

 category: [women]
 note: true
 group1: true
-excerpt: "According to the consensus of Muslim scholars, covering the Awrah is Wajib (obligatory)."
+summary: "According to the consensus of Muslim scholars, covering the Awrah is Wajib (obligatory)."
 ---

 Question: